-Guesthouses in the Mühlviertel
+Guesthouses in the Mühlviertel in Austria

-Here you cook with herbs
+Here they cook with herbs

 We love food made with herbs.
 So I was all the more curious about what the Schimpl family served us at the Dunzinger herb innkeeper in Hirschbach.
 The restaurant specializes in herbal cuisine.
-The ingredients for it are supplied by farmers from the region in the Mountain herbs cooperative or they come from their own herb garden.
-Therefore one looks in vain for sea fish on the menu.
+The ingredients for it are supplied by farmers from the region in the Mountain Herbs Cooperative or they come from their own herb garden.
+Therefore, one looks in vain for sea fish on the menu.
 Instead, we find soups made from Mühlviertel pumpkin or game.
 Deer and stag also play a role in the daily menu in autumn.
 Venison roulade, venison saddle steak, leg of venison and venison ragout come from game from the region.
 You will also look in vain for soft drinks or beers from large breweries.
 Instead, the landlord in the herb tavern makes herbal juices and herbal lemonades and serves beers from the Schlägl Abbey Brewery or from small craft beer breweries in the region.

 To the main course